mobigaurav/task2/README.md

 # task2
-A cordova app for multiplication
+A cordova plugin for multiplication

 # Usage